facebookresearch/seamless_communication/README.md

 ## On-device models
 Apart from Seamless-M4T large (2.3B) and medium (1.2B) models, we are also releasing a small model (281M) targeted for on-device inference.
 To learn more about the usage and model details check out [README here](https://github.com/facebookresearch/seamless_communication/blob/main/docs/m4t/on_device_README.md)

+## Data
+We open-source metadata for reconstructing the dataset we used for training our models.
+You can find the data and how to rebuild the dataset [here](data/seamless_communication/README.md).

 # Citation
 If you use SeamlessM4T in your work or any models/datasets/artifacts published in SeamlessM4T, please cite :